ScriptingBytes/CivilizationEvolution/README.md

 # Civilization Evolution
-A text-based game where you evolve through different era
+A text-based game where you evolve through different eras.

 ## About